-"(1) IN GENERAL.-Participation in"; and
+"(1) IN GENERAL.-Participation in"; and (2) by adding at the end the following:

-(2) by adding at the end the following: "(2) NO CONDITIONS.-The President may not condition the provision of Federal assistance under this Act on the election by a State, local, or Indian tribal government, or owner or operator of a private nonprofit facility to participate in the alternative procedures adopted under this section.".
+"(2) No conditions.-The President may not condition the provision of Federal assistance under this Act on the election by a State, local, or Indian tribal government, or owner or operator of a private nonprofit facility to participate in the alternative procedures adopted under this section.".

-(d) Certification.-Section 428(e)(1) of the Robert T. Stafford Disaster Relief and Emergency Assistance Act (42 U.S.C.
-5189f(e)(1)) is amended-

-(1) in subparagraph (E), by striking "and" at the end; (2) in subparagraph (F), by striking and at the end; (2) in subparagraph (F), by striking the period at the end and inserting "; and"; and (3) by adding at the end the following:
+- (d) Certification.-Section 428(e)(1) of the Robert T. Stafford Disaster Relief and Emergency Assistance Act (42 U.S.C.
+5189f(e)(1)) is amended- - (1) in subparagraph (E), by striking "and" at the end; - (2) in subparagraph (F), by striking the period at the end and inserting "; and"; and (3) by adding at the end the following: